-Criterion 2 The project area does not include forest on peat soil.
-Peat is defined as organic soil with at least 65% organic matter and a minimum thickness of 50 cm No peat soils have been mapped in province XYZ (Reference EEE) and none were detected in the project area during ground observations.

-Criterion 3 Illegal logging to supply regional, national or international markets is not taking place.
-There is no evidence (either from literature, media, local consultations or remote sensing and GIS analysis) of a significant volume of illegal logging in the reference area to supply regional, national or international markets.
-The road infrastructure is poor, making it difficult to transfer timber from the forests.
-Transportation routes are also closely monitored by the state government, making it difficult for anyone to transport large volumes of timber.
+of timber.

-Criterion 4 Agricultural intensification activities do not involve large numbers of livestock or the application of inorganic fertilizers.
+Criterion 4 Criterion 5 Agricultural intensification activities do not involve large numbers of livestock or the application of inorganic fertilizers.
+The historic pattern of deforestation is mosaic. of timber.
 Stocking rearing will not be included as an agricultural intensification activity.
 Crop management practices that minimize emissions, such as conservation tillage, composting and no burning of farm residues, will be employed.

-Criterion 5 The historic pattern of deforestation is mosaic.
 A mosaic pattern of deforestation can be observed around the project area over the reference period.
 The image below displays deforested areas in the vicinity of the project area over the reference period in pink.
 See annex for details.

 Criterion 6 N/A

 Criterion 7 N/A

 Criterion 8 N/A

 Criterion 9 N/A

 Criterion 10 N/A

-• Copy all descriptions specified in the approved methodology(ies) for each criterion.

-• Provide a comprehensive explanation supported by detailed project information of how the project meets each eligibility criterion.
+- Copy all descriptions specified in the approved methodology(ies) for each criterion. - Provide a comprehensive explanation supported by detailed project information of how the project meets each eligibility criterion. - Details may be provided in the annex.